JTSDK/jtsdk64-tools/docs/setup/overview.md

 This section will walk users through (step-by-step) the process of installing all required componsnts for compiling [Hamlib], [Boost], and fiinally [WSJT-X][].
 If you follow this guide you should have a working [WSJT-X] package that can be installed upon completion.

-It is highly recommended that users `uninstall` all previous JTSDK componsnts before using this guide.
+It is highly recommended that users `uninstall` all previous JTSDK components before using this guide.
 There are ways to work around this requirement, however, it can be teadious and error prone.
 For the best results, a clean install is the development teams recomendation.

 ## Installation Order